intel/trustauthority-client-for-python/README.md

 ## Library structure

 - [/inteltrustauthorityclient/connector](inteltrustauthorityclient/connector#readme): Contains the main ITAConnector class to connect to Intel Trust Authority.
+- [/inteltrustauthorityclient/nvgpu](inteltrustauthorityclient/nvgpu#readme): Contains the NVIDIA H100 GPU adapter.
+This feature is in limited preview status.
+- [/inteltrustauthorityclient/cli](inteltrustauthorityclient/cli#readme): Contains the Intel Trust Authority Python CLI.
+This version of the CLI includes support for NVIDIA H100 GPU attestation.
+This feature is in limited preview status.
 - [/inteltrustauthorityclient/examples](inteltrustauthorityclient/examples): Contains sample applications to demonstrate the usage of the client.
 See [Sample applications](#sample-applications) for more information.
 - [inteltrustauthorityclient/sgx/intel](inteltrustauthorityclient/sgx/intel/README.md): Contains the Intel SGX adapter.
 - [inteltrustauthorityclient/tdx](inteltrustauthorityclient/tdx): Contains the Intel TDX and Azure TDX adapters.
 See the READMEs in the subfolders for more information.